-Antiquing is the process of aging a surface to produce a time-worn appearance.
-There are many methods of antiquing, but I found that by mastering these few simple steps I’ve been able to successfully handle the antiquing of untold objects, furniture, mural paintings and wall surface finishing.
+There are many methods of antiquing, and mastering these few simple steps you'll be able to successfully handle the antiquing of untold objects, furniture, mural paintings and wall surface finishing.

 Create a history for your antiqued objects.
 I’ve discovered that the best approach to antiquing is to think in terms of the passage of time.
 What would happen to any given object as it matured through time?
 Passing from one owner to the next, or resting quietly in the back of a dusty shop.
 Dirt starts to settle.
 As people clean or move these objects around, the high points, edges and top would naturally be exposed to polishing, rubbing or knicks and dings.
 Meanwhile, the recesses and deep areas slowly become more distinguished as they settle and mature.
 In step 8, above, we see just that.
 The buffing of the ‘high traffic’ points, while our newly applied antique glaze stays put in the details.